MCP-connect

 file:NGROK_AUTH_TOKEN=your_ngrok_auth_token

-After starting, you can view the bridge URL in the console.npm run start:tunnel # Production mode with tunnel npm run dev:tunnel # Development mode with tunnel
+# Production mode with tunnel npm run start:tunnel # Development mode with tunnel npm run dev:tunnel

 API Endpoints